wbsg-uni-mannheim/SC-Block/src/finetuning/open_book/contrastive_pretraining/README.md

 After training the models can be used to embed records and build a blocking index.
 You can find the trained models in the folder `reports/contrastive`.

+The code in this repository is based on the code of the paper "Supervised Contrastive Learning for Product Matching" by Ralph Peeters and Christian Bizer.
+The code can be found [here](https://github.com/wbsg-uni-mannheim/contrastive-product-matching).